 The Sigma 45mm f/2.8 is one of the first handful of lenses that have been designed ground up for mirrorless systems.
 (The lens is also available in L-mount, for Sigma, Leica and Panasonic full frame cameras)

 The first thing that stands out about this lens is its build quality.
 It’s a real beauty.
-And it is so unlike other Sigma lens designs.
+When it first launched, it was so unlike other Sigma lens designs.
 It’s an all metal build – even the hood is metal – with a really distinctive look.
+Fast forward a few years later, and Sigma has carried over this look the rest of its Contemporary “I-series” of primes.

 It’s hefty for its size, because of all the metal – but it’s tiny.
 Slightly longer than the Sony Zeiss 35mm f/2.8, and overall smaller than the plastic Sony FE 50mm f/1.8.